SolaceProducts/terraform-provider-solacebroker/docs/guides/provider.md

 ## The Broker Object

 The Broker object is the `solacebroker_broker` resource.
-This object contains global configuration for the PubSub+ event broker.
+This object contains global configuration for the Solace event broker.

 The Broker object differs from all other objects as it always exists for a given broker and can only be updated.